 Where can your minor take you?

 There is a high demand for English teachers in Japan.
 The Japan Exchange and Teaching (JET) program offers an excellent opportunity to work in Japan as an Assistant English Teacher and is very popular among graduates.
 The JET program doesn’t require a teaching license and students of any major can apply.
-A UNC student has been successfully selected for the JET program each year, and they are currently enjoying teaching English in Japan.
+A UNC student has been successfully selected for the JET program each year.

 When you complete advanced level work in Japanese, you can also pursue graduate study in Japanese, Asian Studies, Japanese History, International Affairs and other related fields.
 Or combine your language study with other fields to pursue careers in international business, world affairs and government, translation, social work or the arts.

 In addition to being caring, dedicated educators who work closely with students, our professors are noted researchers in their fields of study.
 Our current research projects include:

 “A study of motivation among adult Japanese language learners in Hong Kong – Focus on change of motivation” explores the factors that motivate adult learners (year one to year seven) at the continuing education school in Hong Kong to learn Japanese.
 Emphases in the research study are to isolate points of motivational change (when) and their causes and processes (how).